 On this page are many pictures of Cyrtanthus hybrids

 Cyrtanthus elatus hybrids.
 Photos 1-3 by Matt Mattus of bulbs purchased as seedlings from an IBS Symposium auction at the Huntington Botanical Gardens in 2001 blooming for the first time in his greenhouse in Massachusetts, in December 2004.
-The last photo taken July 2004 by Lee Poulsen of another elatus hybrid.
+The last photo was taken July 2004 by Lee Poulsen of another elatus hybrid.

 Cyrtanthus elatus × Cyrtanthus montanus is a vigorous evergreen hybrid.
 The bulbs get very large and blooming was improved when the bulbs were grown in a deeper pot.
 In Northern California this hybrid blooms in summer and small offset bulbs are produced close to the top of the larger bulbs which can be removed and shared with others.
 Eventually they will grow to blooming size.
 Photos by Bill Dijk and Mary Sue Ittner.